Frequently Asked Questions

 - Q: What is the tuition for the Davidson Academy?

-- For Nevada residents, both options – attending either the online or Reno school – are free, and there is no application and assessment fee.
-However, if accepted to the Online High School, out-of-state students must pay tuition.
+- For Nevada residents, both options – attending either the online campus or Reno day school – are free, and there is no application and assessment fee.
+However, if accepted to the online campus, out-of-state students must pay tuition.

 - Q: Who pays the tuition for Davidson Academy students at the Reno school attending the University of Nevada, Reno classes?